When the Centre was founded by Mary Robinson she intended to create,

 The Centre offers a number of different categories of Membership:

-- Corporate
+- Group

-- Individual
+- Ordinary

-- Library, and
+- Associate, and

 - Overseas.

-Individual Membership
+Ordinary Membership

 Associate Membership

-Student Membership of the Centre is available to full-time undergraduate students at the rate of €25 per year.
+Associate Membership of the Centre is available to full-time undergraduate and post-graduate students at the rate of €5 per year.

-Corporate Membership
+Group Membership

-Corporate Membership is geared to the needs of professional partnerships, limited companies, public bodies, non-governmental and public interest organisations which have a number of partners or employees who wish to benefit from the Centre's activities.
-Corporate membership is available at €395 per annum.
+Group Membership is geared to the needs of professional partnerships, limited companies, government departments, public bodies, non-governmental, trades unions and public interest organisations which have a number of partners or employees who wish to benefit from the Centre's activities.
+Group membership is available at €495 per annum.

 Overseas Membership